rigetti/qcs-sdk-rust/README.md

 `makers lint` from the workspace level will lint all crates except generated ones (where `#![allow(clippy::all)]` should be included).

-For new crates, the following code block should be added to the top of the `main.rs` or `lib.rs`, except the unsafe lint if you need unsafe code (e.g. the c-lib crate):
+For new crates, the following code block should be added to the top of the `main.rs` or `lib.rs`:

 ```rust
 #![deny(clippy::all)]